nuxt/website-v2/content/en/guides/get-started/directory-structure.md

 The `components` directory is where you put all your Vue.js components which are then imported into your pages.

+With Nuxt.js you can create your components and auto import them into your .vue files meaning there is no need to manually import them in the script section.
+Nuxt.js will scan and auto import these for you once you have components set to true.

 ➡️ Learn more about the [components directory](/guides/directory-structure/components)

 ### The assets directory